-For tasty eats, check out Joy Bistro with its inviting patio, or grab some lighter fare (and a caffeine boost) at the Tango Palace café.
+For tasty eats, check out Leslieville Pumps with its chill atmosphere, or grab some lighter fare (and a caffeine boost) at the Tango Palace café.

 Leslieville is conveniently located on the way to The Beaches.
 Enjoy a healthy brunch, pick out a new outfit, then head down to the waterfront to check out the hot guys and gals along the boardwalk.

 Toronto’s Danforth Avenue is known for its significant Greek population and delicious food.
 Its friendly, European flare has also made it a popular destination for the LGBTQ community.
 You’ll notice more than a couple restaurants and shops along the Danforth sporting rainbow flags in addition to the blue-and-white Greek flags.

 Stroll along sidewalks lined with independently owned stores as you take in the mouth-watering scents emanating from local bakeries, butchers and restaurants.
 Drop in for souvlaki and Greek salad at one of the neighbourhood’s numerous Mediterranean restaurants, many of which feature large European-style terraces.
 For late-night drinks and entertainment, swing by The Old Nick – an openly gay-friendly pub with a relaxed vibe and outdoor patio.